dailydotdev/docs/docs/getting-started/pwa.md

 # Progressive Web App

+Daily.dev is a also a progressive web app!

+You can use it:

-- In any browser (desktop mobile and tablet) as a normal destination site.
+- [In any browser](https://daily.dev) (desktop mobile and tablet) as a normal destination site.

-- On iOS - an installable web app can be installed using Safari.
+- [On iOS]((https://daily.dev)) - an installable web app can be installed using Safari.

-- On Android - installable web app or via Google Play: daily.dev | The Homepage Developers Deserve - Apps on Google Play
+- [On Android](https://play.google.com/store/apps/details?id=dev.daily) - installable web app or via Google Play: daily.dev | The Homepage Developers Deserve - Apps on Google Play